amerkay/wildamer.com/content/project/givewp-beacon-crm-n8n-workflow-integration.md

 The second issue was that Beacon only offers forms, but **no crowdfunding interface with goal progress bar**, recent and top donors to encourage more donations.

 A crowdfunding "progress bar" has been shown to have higher conversions and [**increase donation amounts by up to 51%**](https://conversion.com/case-study/unicef/).
-So, it was important to figure crowdfunding for Pangea.
+So, it was important to figure out crowdfunding for Pangea.

 ![GiveWP Donation Fundraising Page](/imgs/givewp-beacon-n8n-integration-workflow/givewp-donation-fundraising-page.png)

 They started by asking me to integrate JustGiving, but after some digging, I could not let them do that with good conscience.
-From my research, [JustGiving takes a **huge cut** from your donations by keeping about 20% collected under the pretense of "donor covers fees"](/article/uk-fundraising-platform-fees) and they **do not even cover your org's Stripe/Paypal transaction fees**.
+From my research, [JustGiving takes a **huge cut** from your donations by keeping about 20% collected under the pretense of "donor covers fees"](/article/uk-fundraising-platform-fees) and they **do not even cover your org's Stripe/PayPal transaction fees**.
 JustGiving also does not have embedded forms or campaigns, which means you need to **send your donors to their website** rather than keep them on your charity's website.

-**The solution**: The best method that does not take percentage cuts I found is **GiveWP Donations Wordpress plugin (paid, no percentage, cheap flat-rate)**, which solves all these issues for us.
+**The solution**: The best method that does not take percentage cuts I found is **GiveWP Donations WordPress plugin (paid, no percentage, cheap flat-rate)**, which solves all these issues for us.
 This way Pangea owns their forms and donation flows.

 ### Problem 3: GiveWP's API is too basic (So I Built WordPress Plugin #2)

-As of version 4.13.1 of GiveWP, their API exposed to developers does not return the full meta data of the donor, donation and subscriptions.
+As of version 4.13.1 of GiveWP, their built-in API does not return the full meta data of the donor, donation and subscriptions.
 This meant that **I could not access the data I needed to build this integration**.

-**The solution**: To fix this issue, I **built a new [Wordpress plugin called `GiveWP Enhanced API`](https://github.com/amerkay/wp-give-api-enhanced) that adds 5 GiveWP enhanced endpoints with full custom field and Gift Aid data**.
-It uses the same API authentication method as the built-in API that you can find from GiveWP -> Tools -> API on your Wordpress installation.
+**The solution**: To fix this issue, I **built a new [WordPress plugin called `GiveWP Enhanced API`](https://github.com/amerkay/wp-give-api-enhanced) that adds 5 GiveWP enhanced endpoints with full custom field and Gift Aid data**.
+It uses the same API authentication method as the built-in API that you can find from GiveWP -> Tools -> API on your WordPress installation.

 You can download and install the plugin from the [releases page on the Github repo](https://github.com/amerkay/wp-give-api-enhanced/releases).